Quality Comparison: AppIntel AI or from AER

 To download a comparison of attachment information supplied by the AER for application 1777396, a pipeline submission by NEP Canada.
 Also shown are the AppIntel documents available through AppIntel.

-One if every five applications have confidential documents.
+One if every five submissions have confidential documents.
 If you're not getting those documents from AppIntel, you're missing crucial information.

-How do you find the application you need?
+How do you find the submission you need?

 desk bellAll the quality in the world is useless if you can't find what you need.
-AppIntel is the best index of AER applications.
+AppIntel is the best index of industry submissions.

-With AppIntel, you can search for applications by date, by location, by application type, by application number, or just by typing a search string like google.
+With AppIntel, you can search for submissions by date, by location, by submission type, by submission number, or just by typing a search string like google.

 And upon ordering from AppIntel, you receive them within moments, not days or weeks.
 Try it out.